PLCnext/eUA_Client_Configurator_Example/README.md

 2.)
 With the add server button more servers can be added.

 ![Overview of existing servers](README/eUAClient Configurator UI_01.png)

+1.)
+Name of the server.

+2.)
+URL of the server in the format 'opc.tcp://192.168.1.10:4840'

+3.)
+User name for the server authentication.

+4.)
+Password for the server authentication.

+5.)
+Security mode.

+6.)
+Security policy.

+7.)
+Cancel and discard the server configuration or apply the server configuration and add the configured server to the server list.

 ### 1.2.
 Client configuration